techidaily/site-win11-tips/source/_posts/cut-the-words-start-talking-windows-11s-method.md

  Windows 11 comes with a built-in screen reader called Narrator that you can use if you need a screen reader.
 Here's how to open it via the Command Prompt:

-1. Open the Run Command dialog box (see[how to open Run on Windows](https://www.makeuseof.com/windows-open-run-command-dialog-box/) for instructions).
+1. Open the Run Command dialog box (see [how to open Run on Windows](https://www.makeuseof.com/windows-open-run-command-dialog-box/) for instructions).
 2. Type "cmd" in the text box and press**Ctrl + Shift + Enter** .
 3. If UAC appears on the screen, click**Yes** to continue.
 4. In the Command Prompt window, type "narrator" and press Enter.